tabsdata/tutorials/t05_oracle_cdc/README.md

 ```

 ### 3.2.
 Set Environmental Variables for Tabsdata
-Tabsdata caches any set environmental variables when you run ```tdserver start```, so ensure the following environmental variables are set prior to starting your Tabsdata server.
-These are necessary dependencies for the oracle connector:
+Tabsdata caches any set environmental variables when you run ```tdserver start```, so it's important to set all required environmental variables prior to starting your Tabsdata server.

+In order for the Oracle connector to function properly, run the following command and ensure following environment variables are set:

   ```sh
   export PATH="${PATH}:/Users/$USER/Downloads/instantclient_23_3"